Choosing between a credit card and personal loan

 Fees and charges

-So what are the benefits of paying with a credit card?
+Benefits of paying with a credit card

 The verdict